Dartanboy/Dartanboy/README.md

 Skills:
 - Software Development
-  - I am particularly familiar with Java, Python, and C#, but can pick up most languages.
+  - I am particularly familiar with Java, JavaScript, Python, and C#, but can pick up most languages.
   - Some other tools and frameworks I'm familiar with include JUnit, Spring, NodeJS, React, Gradle, Maven, Git, Flask, Airflow, Jenkins, GitHub Actions, Selenium, and TailwindCSS.
 - Communication
   - I am a native English speaker, an excellent communicator, and am able to translate technical language to a non-technical client.